Alicket/Stellaris_Arknights_Near_Future_mod/README.md

 # Stellaris_Arknights_Near_Future_mod
-#A repository for Arknights:Near Future and its submod Arknights:Distant Future.
+#A repository for "Arknights:Near Future".

 #This mod is developed for the video game "Stellaris" from Paradox Interactive.
 #Based on mobile phone anime game "Arknights" from Hypergryph,China(International agency:Yostar).